Resources – Policies and Ordinance

 SEN Support

-Students who wish to receive additional support are invited to register with us.
+Students who wish to receive the support are invited to register with us.
 Our Student Affairs Officers will contact the registered student for an individual meeting to discuss the necessary accommodation and assistance and liaise with the departments concerned.
 Students are strongly advised to provide recent documentation of their SEN. All information is handled in strict confidence.

 Learning Support